duckietown/docs-brown/book/doc-sky/45-ukf/50-three-spatial-dimension-ukf.md

 2. Your implementation of the UKF written in the `state_estimators/student_state_estimator_ukf_7d.py` stencil code.
 In this stencil code file, we have placed "TODO" tags describing where you should write your solution code to the relevant problems.
 3. Videos demonstrating your testing of your 7D UKF.

-TODO: Should we have students hand in the video through GitHub Classroom?

 ## State Vector

 Just as you tracked position and velocity along one axis in the 2D UKF, now you will track position and velocity along three global-frame axes.
 You will also track the drone's yaw value $\psi$.
 Changes to the drone's orientation will cause nonlinearities that the UKF was designed to address.